Specialist Recruiters to India’s Public Health, Development and CSR Sectors!

 (8) Assist with developing and/or refining partner reporting templates at the beginning of a program or initiative, as needed;

-(9) Review and analyze partner and program information wit in the WaterPortal and send feedback to partners and Program Managers when errors, information gaps, or outdated information occurs.
+(9) Review and analyze partner and program information on the WaterPortal and send feedback to partners and Program Managers in case of errors, information gaps, or outdated information.
 Ensure technical problems with the WaterPortal are reported;

 (10) Review proposed revisions to partner work plans and budgets and make recommendations regarding approvals;